oroinc/documentation/user_guide/channel_guide.rst

 - Name of a channel uniquely identifies it in the system

-- Type of a channel defines defines nature of the customer and customerdata source and corresponding system settings
+- Type of a channel defines defines nature of the customer data

 - Entities assigned to a channel define the types of information that can be collected from it.

-Each channel is assigned a specific Customer entity.
+Each channel is assigned a Customer entity that corresponds tp the channel type.
 Records of the Customer entities ("customers") can be created within the channel.

-Special entity Account is implemented to aggregate details of customers from different channels: each customer must be assigned an Account record ("account") and several customers (regardless of their channel type) may be assigned to the same account.
+Customer data from different channels is areaggregated under an Account record ("account"): each customer must be assigned an account, and several customers (regardless of their channel type) may be assigned to the same account.